 Volvo and safety.
 Volkswagen and reliability.
 BMW and performance.

-Other e-Commerce service options include better delivery options.
+Or you make the make the order to delivery system work better, with faster and more convenient delivery options.
 Guaranteed delivery by a certain time.
 Evening or weekend delivery options.

 But their size means they can’t move as quickly as smaller players in the market.
 That’s where competitors like Jimmy Brings come in with a differentiated approach to their competitive strategy in e-Commerce.

 Instead of price, they focus on speed of delivery.

 On their home page for example, their lead message is they can deliver wine, beer and spirits in 30 minutes to most places in Sydney.

 Speed will matter to some customers in the alcohol market.
 If you’re throwing a party for example (to celebrate the end of a lockdown) or unexpected guests turn up (unlikely in lockdown).

 Jimmy Brings organise themselves around this Point of Difference.
 They don’t deliver from a centralised warehouse or stores.
 Instead, they use their vans as mobile mini-warehouses.
 They position them around the city to deliver anywhere within 30 minutes.
 This set-up supports their differentiated competitive strategy in e-Commerce of fast, local deliveries.

 They don’t compete on price.
 A bottle of Nature’s Harvest Organic Shiraz for example is $16.99 compared to the same bottle at Dan Murphy’s at $12.99.

 But, they promise to deliver all products within up to 2 hours for a flat $6.50 delivery charge.
 More often, it’s within 30 minutes.